Mars bar: Animal products controversy

 In May 2007, Mars UK announced that Mars bars, along with many of their other products such as Snickers, Maltesers, Minstrels and Twix would no longer be suitable for vegetarians because of the introduction of rennet, a chemical sourced from calves' stomachs used in the production of whey.

-The rabbinical authorities declared that the products remained kosher for Jewish consumption.
+Rabbinical authorities declared that the products remained kosher for Jewish consumption.

 The decision was condemned by several groups, with the Vegetarian Society stating that "at a time when more and more consumers are concerned about the provenance of their food, Mars' decision to use non-vegetarian whey is a backward step".

 Mars later abandoned these plans, stating that it became "very clear, very quickly" that it had made a mistake.

 Economics

 It has been observed on several occasions that the price of a Mars bar correlates fairly accurately with the change in value of the pound sterling since World War II, much in the way that the Big Mac Index has proven to be a good indicator of the actual relative purchasing power of world currencies.